jordandekraker/OldCortex/README.md

 The Radial and Tangential coordinates were used as rho and theta, respectively, in a 2D polar mapping.
 Linear interpolation between 3D and 2D coordinates was used to generate the following visualization:

 ![Unfolding](images/lbl_unfold-linearpts.gif)

+### NOTE

+Currently `sourcedata/` and `.nii.gz` files are missing because they are too large to host on github.
+I will try and include them elsewhere.

 ## References